United States Digital Service: 2025 DOGE reformation

 On January 20, 2025, Donald Trump issued an executive order reorganizing and renaming USDS as the United States DOGE Service, where DOGE stands for "Department of Government Efficiency".
 Trump subsequently appointed billionaire and SpaceX owner Elon Musk to manage the changed department.
 The executive order also established a temporary organization within the United States DOGE Service, called the U.S. DOGE Service Temporary Organization (USDSTO).

 On February 14, 2025, along with other layoffs across the federal government, several dozen employees who were part of the United States Digital Service prior to the January 20 inauguration of Donald Trump, were dismissed with an email saying, "Due to the restructuring and changes to USDS's mission, USDS no longer has a need for your services."
 Of the remaining 65 employees in the department, 21 resigned with a joint resignation letter on February 25 that stated, "We will not use our skills as technologists to compromise core government systems, jeopardize Americans' sensitive data, or dismantle critical public services".

 In August 2025, following President Donald Trump's "America by Design" executive order, former USDS co-founder Erie Meyer wrote that the goals of the executive order contradicted DOGE's firing of top designers at 18F and USDS.

+In November 2025, USOPM stated that DOGE didn't exist any more.